 Favorite quote from the author:

-To begin, the book introduces Moore’s Law, which states that computational power will double every two years.
+To begin, Humans Are Underrated introduces Moore’s Law, which states that computational power will double every two years.
 This is owed to the fact that the advancements in production technology allow twice the amount of transistors per chip in roughly the same time frame.

 Since physical space is limited, Moore’s Law must eventually come to an end, but we are still far from it.
 Until now it has led to computers exceeding in many tasks we believed to be uniquely human.